Support & FAQ

 How does the leakage scanner work?

-The scanner (Premium feature) turns your phone into a sound leak detector.
+The scanner (Home tier and above) turns your phone into a sound leak detector.
 Hold it upside-down and slowly trace along door edges, window frames, or wall seams.
 The app shows real-time sound levels, highlighting exactly where sound leaks through.
-You can use it with the Bluetooth speaker playing pink noise, or in passive mode to detect where external noise enters.
+You can use it with the Bluetooth or AirPlay speaker playing pink noise, or in passive mode to detect where external noise enters.

 Can I re-measure a room to track changes?